Coaching Recall - The Other 58%

 Often, a coach’s feedback process is based on their ability to recount the game and provide information on the team’s performance.
 However, without evidence this can become skewed by bias, emotion and previous experience.
 Coaches often remember ‘highlights’ of games, leading to an inaccurate overall picture obscured by the high or low points of the game.
 There is a need to protect players from feedback that is heavily subjective and not based on evidence.
 It is important to remember that what makes coaches human and effective is the ability to empathise and communicate emotionally with their athletes, to relate on the same level as them regarding events and actions.
 Coaches must still have an understanding for cause and effect of events and outcomes within their sport.
-Like my story above, I have my own emotions that are similar to my athletes but I have to add context to that emotion, either influencing or supporting my feedback.
+Like Adam's story above, he has his own emotions that are similar to his players but he has to add context to that emotion, either influencing or supporting his feedback.

 Any coach wishing to add objective, evidence based feedback can do using performance analysis.
 Performance analysis will allow coaches to integrate timely, detailed and tailored feedback to both teams and individuals - not just before and after the game but also at training (a teaching environment) linked to their coaching process.

-As important as it could be to review data live during the game, the biggest impact for player development is likely come after the final whistle.
+Whilst live data is a crucial tactical insight, the biggest impact for player development is likely come after the final whistle in a coaching context.
 As previously mentioned, it is important that feedback to players is objective, unbiased and relevant.
-Linking video to match statistics through ‘tagging’ is a great way for coaches to quickly access relevant KPIs (key events) linked clips to open up a 2 way conversation between themselves and the players.
+Linking video to match statistics through ‘tagging’ is a great way for coaches to quickly access relevant KPIs (key events) linked clips to open up a 2-way conversation between themselves and the players.
 Evidence based feedback from video analysis allows players to watch and review tactical and technical execution to either enhance or improve their future decision making on the field.
 It is important to remember that video or stats must be part of a mix of ingredients along with coach understanding, their ability to build relationships, understand each athlete and communicate effectively with said athlete.

-In summary, video analysis software such as Performa Sports, will provide coaches with the opportunity to add unbiased, objective and comprehensive evidence to their own individual and team feedback not just after the game but live and at training.
+In summary, video analysis tools such as Performa Sports will provide coaches with the opportunity to add objective evidence to their own individual and team feedback not just after the game but live and at training.